 - The App plans all the components of an assembly to be consumed on the first operation of assembly process.
 Note: it’s okay for more than 90% of cases in the real MRP practice, and will probably be okay in 100% of cases for a “drafting” needs.

 - The schedule in the reality can be different from your draft due to the real inventory status, existing orders, limitations of mfg/transportation/storage capacities, calendar, purchasing and mfg planning policy, budgeting schedule.

 - For providing a flexibility with the definition of Routing for parts/assemblies across different projects, and for the correct support of Standard Content usage, Routing is saved with the reference to the document where it’s defined.
 Routing doesn’t follow your parts/assemblies automatically when you use them in another projects.
 If you want to copy Routing from the same part/assembly used in another document – just use “Copy Routing” functionality.

-How to get Material Requirements with the App
+How to get Material Requirements

 The App allows you to get summarized Material Requirements considering mfg/supply schedule (this functionality is available with “Pro” subscription).